Steamboat Springs Pro Rodeo Series

 Years and years of effort and improvement were recognized by the rodeo industry in 2002.
 By a vote of contestants, stock contractors, contract personnel and other rodeo committees, the Steamboat Springs Pro Rodeo Series was selected from approximately 500 PRCA rodeos that are neither indoor rodeos nor large (based on their added money) outdoor rodeos as 2002 Small Outdoor Rodeo of the Year.
 The Board of Directors recognizes that this ultimate honor in rodeo was not for a particular weekend, or even a particular year, but truly amounts to a Lifetime Achievement Award.

-Every Friday & Saturday Night beginning June 24 and ending August 27.
-There are special performances on Sunday and Monday, July 3rd and 4th.
+Every Friday & Saturday Night beginning June 23 and ending August 26 including July 3rd and 4th.